CiscoIOx/node-red-slim-for-iox/README.md

 `ioxclient docker package node0:1.0 .`

-Then deploy, activate and start the app in your device.
+Then use Local Manager, ioxclient or Fog Director to deploy, activate and start the app in your device(s).

 ## Getting help